Action52/TPC-DS_BenchmarkProject/README.md

 databricks jobs configure --version=2.1
 databricks jobs create --json-file scripts/run_tpcds_notebook_on_databricks_job.json
 ```
+Please take into account that this json file considers the creation of a single-node cluster since this is for testing purposes.
+Feel free to create a bigger cluster if you wish to have the computations working faster (also consider this will be much more costly).
 This json file will create a databricks job that will, when triggered, execute the jupyter notebook
 with the tpcds pipeline that we have generated.
 You can also check the notebooks manually at the databricks web UI.
 Upon creation, the CLI will return a "job-id" that we can use to call the job.